paysdoc/ES6TypeScript/README.md

  Built on top of the ES6 Module Loader polyfill." - system.js_

 Currently nothing is happening in our project.
 Inside the app.ts file is an alert saying everything worked out.
 To get this alert to show up we have to tell System.js to start importing the transpiled files.
-We only have to tell System.js the entry point of our application.
-After this System.js can import other files through imports in the app.ts file.
+System.js only needs an entry point (file).
+After this, System.js can import other files through imports in app.ts.
 ```
 Add the following piece of code to index.html AFTER the lib script tags.
 If you've done it correctly,
 an alert will pop up in the browser which means that we're done with setting up System.js.